-In this series "Meet a Pastor," we get to know FECA pastors, their Churches, and what God has been doing in their neck of the woods.
+In this series "Meet a Pastor," we get to know FECA pastors, their Churches, and what God has been doing in their lives.

 In this edition, we are hearing from Rodney Hole of Village Church.